-Vermont's ACHs are envisioned primarily as community governance models, which may or may not take on some financial role within the ACO model in the future.
-ACHs explicitly build on the governance structures and partnerships developed by the Community Collaboratives, bringing in a new set of partners to integrate population health and prevention (including VDH, public health and community prevention coalitions, and additional partners from the social and community services sector), as well as a new framework and set of tools to help Community Collaboratives develop and meet population health goals.
+ACHs explicitly build on the governance structures and partnerships developed by the Community Collaboratives, bringing in a new set of partners to integrate population health and prevention (including VDH, public health and community prevention coalitions, and additional partners from the social and community services sector) as well as a new framework and set of tools to help Community Collaboratives develop and meet population health goals.
 A visual model showing the relationship between ACHs and Community Collaboratives is shown in Figure 3.
 Accountable Communities for Health and Community Collaboratives.